foreverbell/parakeet/README.md

 $ xelatex Butter-fly.tex
 ```

+You should guarantee that the two input files are encoded in UTF-8.

 ## Limitations

 * Kanji matching is based on the `try` combinator of Haskell library `Parsec`, enumerating every possible matching (an exponential algorithm of course).
 So the program will get extremely slow when there is a mistake in a long line of rōmaji.